-Stage 2:

-This stage includes customers who have witnessed a significant increase in credit risk.
+Stage 2: This stage includes customers who have witnessed a significant increase in credit risk.
 The classification is done in this stage based on the following criteria:

 Info.
-Quantitative standards Quality standards

--If the borrower delays in paying his -A significant increase in the

-contractual obligations from 30 to 90 interest rate, which may negatively

-days From the due date. affect the borrower's activity and

-lead to an increase in credit risk.

--All clients who have a credit score 7

-Large and medium- (risks need special attention). -Negative material changes in the

-corporate loans activity and financial or economic

--A decrease in the creditworthiness of conditions in which the borrower

-the borrower by three degrees compared operates.

-to the degree of creditworthiness of the

-customer at the beginning of dealing -Scheduling request due to

-with our bank difficulties facing the borrower.

-No estima material alcanas in

--Negative material changes in

-actual or expected operating results or cash flows.

-results of cash flows.

--Negative future economic

-changes that affect the borrower's

-future cash flows

--Early signs of cash flow problems

-such as delays in servicing

-creditors, business loans

--The borrower's behavior exhibited a Negative future economic changes usual delay in repayment beyond the that affect the borrower's future permissible time limit for repayment and cash flows Small and micro with delay periods, up to a maximum of enterprise loans, retail 30 days. bank loans and real estate loans -Previous arrears are frequent during the previous 12 months.
+Quantitative standards Quality standards -If the borrower delays in paying his -A significant increase in the interest contractual obligations from 30 to 90 days rate, which may negatively affect the From the due date. borrower's activity and lead to an increase in credit risk. -All clients who have a credit score 7 (risks Large and medium- need special attention). -Negative material changes in the corporate loans activity and financial or economic -A decrease in the creditworthiness of the conditions in which the borrower borrower by three degrees compared to the operates. degree of creditworthiness of the customer at the beginning of dealing with our bank -Scheduling request due to difficulties facing the borrower. -Negative material changes in actual or expected operating results or cash flows. -Negative future economic changes that affect the borrower's future cash flows -Early signs of cash flow problems such as delays in servicing creditors, business loans -The borrower's behavior exhibited a usual Negative future economic changes delay in repayment beyond the permissible that affect the borrower's future cash time limit for repayment and with delay flows Small and micro periods, up to a maximum of 30 days. enterprise loans, retail bank loans and real -Previous arrears are frequent during the estate loans previous 12 months.